Interdepartmental Majors

 • Two electives from the following (or others approved by the DUS):

-• STA 444L (Statistical Modeling of Spatial and Time Series Data)
+• STA 344L - Introduction to the Statistical Modeling of Spatial and Time Series Data

 From Computer Science: